 I changed my name to Lisette Munz as of date September 2019.
-However, I will keep my maiden name for academic/publication purposes, and use my new name for legal purposes mainly in Germany.
+However, I will keep my maiden name for academic/publication purposes, and use my new name for legal purposes mainly in Europe.

 My maiden name consists of 4 names: 2 first names and 2 last names.
-This is common in the Latinx community.
-In my publications you will see an hyphen in between my two last names.
+This is common in the LatinX community.
+In my publications you will see a hyphen in between my two last names.
 Though, it is not official, I do it because otherwise my name gets messed up by certain algorithms.